 For most of us, June is a time for rejoicing!
 The pool is open, school is almost out, your summer vacation is on the horizon and you can’t wait to tear open that new bag of charcoal for Saturday afternoon’s cookout.
 However, if you are a government contractor with a December 31st year end, you only have 30 days remaining until your incurred cost submission (ICS) is due.

-As you probably know, the incurred cost submission is required by the FAR and must be submitted within six months of the end of the company’s fiscal year.
-Failure to comply with this regulation can have a detrimental effect on your business.
+As you probably know, the incurred cost submission is required by the Federal Acquisition Regulation (FAR) and must be submitted within six months of the end of the company’s fiscal year.
+Failure to comply with the Allowable Cost and Payment Clause (FAR 52.216 – 7(d)(2)) can have a detrimental effect on your business.
 Here is some advice on Incurred Cost Submissions.

 First, understand the Incurred Cost Submission and what it involves.

 In the simplest of terms, the incurred cost submission is a summary of the corporate accounting records for a one year period.
 However, the Defense Contract Audit Agency (DCAA) Excel template, also known as ICE (Incurred Cost Electronically), can make this task seem insurmountable.
 The ICE is not required to be used by government contractors, but can be helpful for businesses with less sophisticated accounting software.
 Depending on the type of accounting software your company is using, the ICS schedules might already be available to you.
 In other cases, the information must be extracted from the accounting system and manually input into the ICE or other ICS document.

 Start your summer right by filing your ICS on time.